 Netflix is well-known for its data-driven approach to content creation, as seen with by the success of the $100m production “House of Cards” and Oscar-winning documentary “The Square”.
 This video-on-demand service provider, which disrupted the market in recent years, can rely on the data its 104 million subscribers generate.
 But who says you need 104 million subscribers to predict the success of a movie?

-Using open data available to the public, we worked with MSc Business Analytics students at Imperial College Business School in London, to try and predict the commercial performance and critical reception of a movie.
+Using open data available to the public and machine learning, we worked with MSc Business Analytics students at Imperial College Business School in London, to try and predict the commercial performance and critical reception of a movie.

 How did we do it?

 And, more interestingly, could content creators easily use open data to adopt a Netflix-like data-driven approach?

 Step 1: We collected, structured and processed masses of data in a time-efficient manner

 First of all, let’s define what we mean by “open data.”
 Open data is data that can be accessed freely by anybody and that generally does not contain personally identifiable information ( PII).
 The open data sources we used for this project are IMDB, The Numbers, Box Office Mojo, and FXTOP for currency conversion.
 From these sources, we collected data points from 11,000 movies and classified them based on more than 300 criteria, such as:

 - popularity of actors and directors, based on number of movies and awards, number of likes and retweets, or career momentum